Shubh2-0/File_Operations_in_Java/README.md

 A series of data is referred to as a stream.
 In Java, Stream is classified into two types, i.e., Byte Stream and Character Stream.

 <img src ="https://static.javatpoint.com/core/images/file-operations-in-java.png">

+# Byte Stream
+Byte Stream is mainly involved with byte data.
+A file handling process with a byte stream is a process in which an input is provided and executed with the byte data.

+# Character Stream
+Character Stream is mainly involved with character data.
+A file handling process with a character stream is a process in which an input is provided and executed with the character data.

+# Java File Class Methods